GHANV05/LyricGenerationNLP/README.md

 - **Time**: Implements rate limiting to avoid API request throttling

 - **OS/Sys**: Manages file paths and environment variables

-## Project Goals

-- Provide insights into how NLP can enhance music-related applications.
-- Address challenges such as dataset bias and computational efficiency.
-- Compare the performance of advanced models with basic models.

 ## Project Structure
 ```bash